Sri Lanka itineraries: 4 incredible routes to explore the island

 Jaffna: 2 days

-In the vibrant northern Tamil city of Jaffna you can explore remnants of colonialism at the Dutch fort, British-era churches and Tamil temples (try to catch the chariot processions of July's Nallur festival), and savor the culinary scene, from an early morning visit to fish markets to dinners of spicy crab curry, topped off by a cocktail at the Peninsula Hotel.
+In the vibrant northern Tamil city of Jaffna, you can explore the Dutch fort, British-era churches and Tamil temples (try to catch the chariot processions of July's Nallur festival) and savor the culinary scene, from an early morning visit to fish markets to dinners of spicy crab curry, topped off by a cocktail at the Peninsula Hotel.

-Next stop: Take a ferry for 30 minutes to 1 hour from Jaffna to Neduntivu.
+Next stop: Take a ferry for 30–60 minutes from Jaffna to Neduntivu.

 Neduntivu (Delft): 2 days

-Take two days (or preferably three) to explore the archipelago west of Jaffna where Sri Lanka splinters into a scattering of islands in the Palk Strait.
+Take 2 days (or preferably 3) to explore the archipelago west of Jaffna, where Sri Lanka splinters into a scattering of islands in the Palk Strait.
 Drive the causeways to Velanai and Punkudutivu, take ferries to Nainativu's Buddhist and Hindu pilgrimage sites, then overnight on Neduntivu island, home to wild horses and coral fences, before returning to Jaffna via Karaitivu and its pocket-sized fort.